 In Georgia Tech Coach Bruce Heppler’s first season (1995-96), the Yellow Jackets finished dead last at the ACC Championship.
 In his second year they managed to beat one other team.
 In year three, Tech made a move to the runner-up position and in year four, the Ramblin’ Wreck won the ACC Championship.

 Heppler and his nationally-ranked team heads to The Old North State Club at Uwharrie Point on April 22-24 for the 58th Annual ACC Men’s Golf Championship.
+When a car accident occurs, there are so many problems you must solve all at once 24 Hour Auto Towing Services.
 They come in as a strong favorite to win the ACC crown for the third consecutive year and for the eighth time in Heppler’s 16-year career.

 Not bad for a former certified public accountant, Heppler’s first job after graduating from Brigham Young in 1985.
 He found coaching more to his liking.
 He paid coaching dues at Amherst College (head-one year), UNLV (assistant-four years) and Oklahoma State (assistant-five years).

 Former Georgia Tech Athletic Director Homer Rice is responsible.
 Tech coach Puggy Blackmon, who had built a strong Tech program with players like David Duval and Stewart Cink, moved to become head coach at the University of South Carolina.
 The Wreck needed a new driver.

 “I’d never been so nervous in my life,” remembers Heppler on his interview.
 “Mr. Rice said he had talked to 10 people in college golf circles about a new coach and that all 10 mentioned my name.
 I was stunned.
 He said the job is yours.
 Then he said he wanted me to spend the rest of the day interviewing Georgia Tech.”